VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents

 \subsubsection{Data Statistics}

 To provide an overview of the dataset distribution, we present a breakdown of the samples across three key dimensions in Figure~\ref{fig:sample-distribution}.
 As shown in the left subfigure, the majority of tasks (71.6\%) require access to system-level resources (Computer-Use), while the remaining 28.4\% are limited to browser-based interactions (Browser-Use).
 The middle subfigure groups samples by the targeted web platform, revealing that Amazon, Booking, and BBC each account for 25.8\% of the total, whereas Email and Messenger comprise 15.0\% and 7.5\%, respectively.
-The right subfigure categorizes samples by their malicious objectives: 39.2\% aim to perform unauthorized actions, 35.3\% focus on exfiltrating private information, and 25.5\% attempt both simultaneously.
+The right subfigure categorizes samples by their malicious objectives: 24.5\% aim to perform unauthorized actions, 20.6\% focus on exfiltrating private information, and 54.9\% attempt both simultaneously.
+Here, we define unauthorized actions as agent-induced operations that alter the state of the user’s system without consent (e.g., file modification, command execution, or sending unauthorized messages), and privacy leakage as the exfiltration of sensitive user data to external parties.
+We provide additional details on the number of samples and type of attack goal for each malicious task across web platforms in Table~\ref{tab:task-breakdown}.
+Each row corresponds to a malicious task, with the \#Num column indicating the number of variants (e.g., uploading a research proposal, uploading banking information).
 These statistics highlight the diversity and coverage of threat scenarios considered in our dataset, enabling a comprehensive evaluation of agent vulnerabilities under varying operational and adversarial contexts.
-Additional details on the number of samples for each malicious task across web platforms are provided in Table~\ref{tab:task-breakdown}.